 One thing about Swedish Christmas (and really, Easter too!) that I do not understand is Julmust.
 Julmust is Sweden’s special Christmas soda, and Swedes tend to go crazy over it.
 The first time I tried a sip I almost spit it back out, because to me it tasted like a three-day-old rum and coke that had gone flat.
 Not my cup of tea, thats for sure!

 Christmas in Sweden is similar to many places throughout Germany and the rest of the European Christmas markets.
 Friends and families always make plans to gather at the local market during the holiday season.
+There are some amazing Christmas markets in Sweden.

 The last tidbit of information about Swedish traditions that I have to offer is definitely a fun trivia fact.
 Each year on Christmas Eve, the local TV station plays Donald Duck and friends, or “Kalle Anka och hans vänner”.
 A little bit of a different tradition, that’s for sure!